Timeline:September 2015 - The FBI contacts the Democratic National Committee's help desk,

 Democrats Dianne Feinstein and Adam Schiff, ranking members of the Senate and House Intelligence Committees, issue a joint statement

-declaring that based on information they received during congressional briefings, they believe that Russian intelligence agencies are carrying out a plan to interfere with the election.
+declaring that based on information they received during congressional briefings, they believe Russian intelligence agencies are carrying out a plan to interfere with the election.
 They call on Putin to order a halt to the activities.

-September 26, 2016 - During a presidential debate with Clinton,
+September 26, 2016 - During a presidential debate,

 Trump questions whether the DNC cyberattack was carried out by a state-sponsored group or a lone hacker.
 "It could be Russia, but it could also be China.
 It could also be lots of other people.
 It also could be somebody sitting on their bed that weighs 400 pounds."

 October 7, 2016 -

 declaring that the intelligence community is "confident that the Russian Government directed the recent compromises of emails from US persons and institutions."
 According to the statement, document releases on websites WikiLeaks and DCLeaks mirror the methods and motivations of past Russian-directed cyberattacks.

 December 9, 2016 - The Washington Post reports

-the CIA has determined that Russian hacking was conducted to boost Trump and hurt Clinton during the presidential campaign.
-The Trump transition team dismisses the CIA's findings.
+the CIA has determined that Russian hacking was conducted to boost Trump and hurt Clinton.
+The Trump transition team dismisses the report and criticizes the CIA.

 dating back to 2008.
 The agencies are asked to deliver their findings before Obama leaves office on January 20.
 A Russian foreign ministry spokesman expresses skepticism about the review and asks US investigators to share their evidence of government-sponsored cyber espionage.

-Meanwhile, media critics question the Post's reliance on anonymous sources for the CIA report and advise readers to be wary of claims in the article due to the lack of publicly available evidence to support the spy agency's conclusions.
+that although US intelligence agencies share the belief that Russia played a role in the computer hacks, there is disagreement between the CIA and the FBI about the intent of the meddling.
 While the CIA assessment shows that the Russians may have sought to damage Clinton and help Trump, the FBI has yet to find proof that the attacks were orchestrated to elect the Republican candidate, according to unnamed officials.
 Furthermore, some sources say the hackers also infiltrated the Republican National Committee's computers.

-A source with knowledge of the investigation says that even though hackers breached the GOP computers, they opted not to release documents en masse.
+A source with knowledge of the investigation says that even though hackers breached the GOP computers, they opted not to release documents.

 December 13, 2016 - The New York Times publishes a detailed account

 of the DNC's delayed response to initial warnings in September of 2015 that its network had been infiltrated by hackers.
 The report outlines how phishing emails and communication failures led to a sweeping cyberattack.
 The story also lays out evidence that Guccifer 2.0 and DCLeaks were linked to Russia.
-A second article in the Times chronicles the hacking of Democratic Congressional Campaign Committee, housed in the same building as the DNC.
+A second article in the Times chronicles the hacking of the DCCC.

 According to the report, Guccifer 2.0 stole tens of thousands of documents and offered them to reporters in districts where Democratic candidates were engaged in competitive races for House seats.

-The order names six Russian individuals who allegedly took part in the presidential campaign hacking.
-Additionally, 35 Russian diplomats are ordered to leave the US within 72 hours.
+The order names six Russian individuals who allegedly took part in the hacking.
+Additionally, 35 Russian diplomats are ordered to leave the United States within 72 hours.